-Jon Kelly, Regional Stewardship Assistant (Photo by Cary Smith)
+Jon Kelly, BC Land Administration Manager (Photo by Cary Smith)

 With a strong interest in conservation, I moved from Toronto to pursue a conservation internship with NCC in the summer of 2015.
-Following that, I assumed the role of regional stewardship assistant and have been here ever since.
+Following stints as a regional stewardship land assistant and then conservation coordinator, I am currently the land administration manager for the BC Region.

 What is your educational background and previous experience?